SpongeBob HeroPants: Development

 The game was announced on October 18, 2014.
 A trailer for the game was released on January 6, 2015.

 Reception

 Marc Saltzman of Common Sense Media gave it 2 out of 5 stars stating, "unless you're a huge SpongeBob SquarePants fan who can't wait for this game to appear in the bargain bin of your favorite game store, there isn't anything too exciting here."
 Spanish site Atomix said the game "would be an acceptable game if we saw it in a PlayStation One, but now it's unacceptable."

 Accolades

-The game was nominated at the 2016 Kids' Choice Awards for Favorite Video Game for that year; this makes it the first SpongeBob video game to be nominated.
+The game was nominated at the 2016 Kids' Choice Awards for Favorite Video Game for that year.